hhvm/user-documentation/guides/hhvm/04-configuration/02-INI-settings.md

 ## Supported PHP INI Settings

-Here is the supported list of [PHP INI settings](http://php.net/manual/en/ini.list.php) for HHVM:
+Here is the supported list of [PHP INI settings](http://php.net/manual/en/ini.list.php) for HHVM.
+The documentation for each is available when you click the option.

 @@ guides-generated-markdown/php_ini_support_in_hhvm.md @@